Developer: Clap Hanz

 Hot Shots Golf has always been a solid golf series for PlayStation owners since the wee days of the PS1.
 While it provides cartoony visuals the game is very close to a real golf simulator as you can get.
 The game has easy controls, fun gameplay, and amazing original courses.

-The game is also grind heavy and unlocking items takes forever, I actually couldn’t advance very far in the career because of the difficulty and unlocking new clubs and earning enough coins just becomes discouraging.
+The game is also grinding heavy and unlocking items takes forever, I actually couldn’t advance very far in the career because of the difficulty, and unlocking new clubs and earning enough coins just becomes discouraging.
 There’s no way to restart holes or courses as you have to quit and go back in which is a huge downer.
 I would start out poorly and by the 5th hole I would want to restart but you have to lose all your progress.
-This grind heavy playstyle is just a huge turn-off and acquiring trophies in the game is nigh impossible without having a high-level character.
+This grind-heavy playstyle is just a huge turn-off and acquiring trophies in the game is nigh impossible without having a high-level character.

 As it is, the game is nice to look at, easy and fun to play.
 Grinding to unlock new items, upgrade your character, and not being able to restart holes makes this quite a frustrating game.
 The overly sensitive shot meter takes away from pure skill and the courses are extremely hard to play right from the start.
 I can only recommend this to hardcore golf players despite the audience this series normally aims for.